By Redhotchilimist 5 Comments

 And then SF3 has the most beautiful sprite animation I've seen, even if some animations and backgrounds have a whiff of the tracing and rotoscoping about them.
 Especially that car minigame.
 Sean's minigame has a background dude who might as well be a Mortal Kombat character, which isn't something you want anywhere near beautiful sprites.
 Anyway, Q, Chun-Li, Makoto and Hugo in particular are just some of the best animated sprite characters in any game I've ever played.
 They hold up no problem.
 Sprite animation has had an elongated life thanks to handhelds and a renaissance thanks to the indie market, but nobody ever attempts to make games with this level of spritework.
 Instead you get a lot of stick figures or simplified shapes with gradients on top, silhouettes or chibis or games imitating something older, often with good animation for what they are, but there's just no comparison to the skill and detail put into SF3.
 People don't make sprites looking like this stuff anymore, and even at the time of release, SF3 stood out.

 The only indie fighting game I know of that even approaches SF3 is Skullgirls, which smartly went with traditional 2D animation.
 And wishing not to offend, while Skullgirls looks stellar, SF3 looks spectacular.
 It matches amazing animation with an eye for anatomy that just hasn't been beaten, and the only way it will look outdated is in terms of aspect ratio and resolution.
-In many ways, it still looks better than Street Fighter V. There's no odd expressions, clipping or oddly behaving physics objects going on when every frame is touched by a human, and you can get the muscles moving just right.
+In many ways, it still looks better than Street Fighter V. There's no odd expressions, clipping or oddly behaving physics objects going on when every frame is touched by a human, and you can get the muscles, smears and exaggerations moving just right.

 This was the first time I'd tried Street Fighter 1, and I'm glad their first title was so objectively terrible that nobody argues over what the worst Street Fighter game really is.
 This one will always hold the crown, no matter how many shitty live action Street Fighter movies get shitty video game adaptations.
 I'd swear the music is tailor made for torturing prisoners.
 I could link it, but please just take my word for it, I don't want to inflict it on anyone.
-The sprites themselves are so basic it's a wonder any of these characters made it forward at all.
+The sprites themselves are so basic and janky it's a wonder any of these characters made it forward at all.
 Sagat looks like his thigh is twice the size of his lower leg.

-Street Fighter 2 is a very nostalgic title for me.
+Street Fighter 2 is a nostalgic title for me.
 It's one of the first games I played at my neighbor's house when I was very young, and those multiplayer experiences have grown over the years into full-blown fanboy love.
 But the problem is, that was the Super Nintendo version.
 30th Anniversary has arcade perfect emulation, but it's naturally just the arcade games.

 Differences in music and graphics made it difficult to feel like I'd come home, and the old controls were incredibly difficult to get used to after more recent fighting games.
 In short, I didn't play it for long because the elephants on Dhalsim's stage wouldn't shut up.
 On Super Nintendo they were mercifully silent.
 Still, it's nice to see these sprites again.
 These characters have been around for such a long time you can forget what they used to look like.
 Difference in skill these artists would later acquire aside(there's some odd anatomy here that can't be attributed to stylization), this game is probably the closest Street Fighter ever was to being remotely grounded.
 Chun looks positively believeable compared to her SFV look, and Ryu hasn't yet gone all porcupine with his hair.
 I have a fondness for this game still because of that identity it has that none of the others have recaptured.